-Pursuant to the Public Financial Management Act of 2015, Part VII - Accounting and Audit, Section 45 (3), the Accounting Officer shall enter into an annual budget performance contract with the Permanent Secretary/Secretary to the Treasury.
+Pursuant to the Public Financial Management Act of 2015, Part VII - Accounting and Audit, Section 45 (3), the A shall enter into an annual budget performance contract with the Permanent Secretary/Secretary to the Treasury.

-The performance contract consists of two parts - Part A and Part B. Part A outlines the core performance requirements against which my performance as an Accounting Officer will be assessed, in two areas:
+The performance contract consists of two parts - Part A and Part B. Part A outlines the core performance requirement which my performance as an Accounting Officer will be assessed, in two areas: